Hong Kong’s pro-democracy Apple Daily could shut under government pressure within days

 Still, people in Hong Kong lined up to buy copies of the newspapers after the raid, which sold out in convenience stores across the city.
 Apple Daily has more than 600,000 paying subscribers, according to Simon, Lai’s top adviser.

 “We are probably the largest [outlet] by most estimates in Hong Kong,” Simon said in an interview with CNN.
-“If you are a smaller outlet, if you are a blogger … God help you if you get caught up in the Hong Kong national security apparatus.”
+“If you are a smaller outlet, if you are a blogger. . . .
+God help you if you get caught up in the Hong Kong national security apparatus.”